 Next, we walked down by St James park and saw loads of squirrels who where unusually confident and unfazed by all the people nearby.
 We arrived at Buckingham palace where some very extravagant flower displays were on show out front, the combined smell was a bit like liquorice.
 We watched the palace guards marching about then walked back through St James park where we saw a load of ducks, doing their thing.

-We walked back to the hotel, through the busy Leicester Square and Piccadilly circus, then decided to head out for food at a place called Honest Burgers, there’s apparently loads of these around London, but they’ve also started branching out in the UK, and I was pretty happy to see they’re opening one in Manchester too.
+We walked back to the hotel, through the busy Leicester Square and Piccadilly circus, then decided to head out for food at a place called Honest Burgers, there’s apparently loads of these around London, but they’ve also started branching out in the UK, and I was pretty happy to see they’re opening one in our city too.
 The food was really quick to arrive and tasted great, although it’s not quite Almost Famous!

 Following food we went to the Shakespeare’s Head nearby, where we found some kind of deaf community meet-up taking place.
 Lots of people inside were talking to each other using sign language, which was really interesting to see.